AFLplusplus/AFLplusplus/docs/features.md

   6. not compatible with LTO instrumentation and needs at least LLVM v4.1
   7. automatic in LTO mode with LLVM 11 and newer, an extra pass for all LLVM versions that write to a file to use with afl-fuzz' `-x`
   8. the snapshot LKM is currently unmaintained due to too many kernel changes coming too fast :-(
+  9. frida mode is supported on Linux and MacOS for Intel and ARM
+ 10. QEMU/Unicorn is only supported on Linux
+ 11. Coresight mode is only available on AARCH64 Linux with a CPU with Coresight extension

   Among others, the following features and patches have been integrated: